 R686-4.
 Appropriations and Donations: The program is funded by appropriations from the Legislature and donations made in accordance with Section 53B-8a-203.

 4.1.
-Legislative Appropriations: The Legislature may appropriate funds to the Utah Board of Regents for the Program.
+Legislative Appropriations: The Legislature may appropriate funds to the Board of Higher Education for the Program.
 The Board will transfer the appropriated funds to UESP.

 4.2.
 Donations: Individuals or organizations may donate funds directly to the Program.
 Donations must be sent via check and include in correspondence that the funds are to be used for the Program.
 UESP will mail a receipt to the donor within five business days.
 The receipt should include the donor’s name, the amount donated, and the date the plan received the donation.
 UESP will hold all received funds in the UESP Administrative Fund until they are transferred to the Master Accounts of Community Partners who have been awarded the funds.